amolsood/notes/AWS/SAA-C02/ELB/Highlights.md

 - Enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy
 - This feature can disabled if existing connections are required to be closed immediately when instances are de-registered or have become unhealthy

+### Exam Tips

+- When you enable an Availability Zone for your load balancer, Elastic Load Balancing creates a load balancer node in the Availability Zone.
+If you register targets in an Availability Zone but do not enable the Availability Zone, these registered targets do not receive traffic.
+Your load balancer is most effective when you ensure that each enabled Availability Zone has at least one registered target.
+- With an Application Load Balancer however, it is a requirement that you enable at least two or more Availability Zones
+- After you disable an Availability Zone, the targets in that Availability Zone remain registered with the load balancer.
+However, even though they remain registered, the load balancer does not route traffic to them.
+- You can host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+In order to use SNI, all you need to do is bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client.
+These features are provided at no additional charge.

 ### Samples